Seville (Sevilla)

 In 1248, Seville was captured by the Spanish.
 It took some time, but ultimately King Ferdinand III of Castile issued the decree that the area become a shipyard.
 Planned improvements to the city's infrastructure continued unabatedly afterward.

 Christopher Columbus discovered the New World on his voyage to India from Seville in 1492.
-As a result, Seville's economy proliferated since it was the only city to trade with the newly discovered countries.
+As a result, Seville's economy increased since it was the only city to trade with the newly discovered countries.

 The city's port developed into a central international trading hub where exotic goods from around the globe could be viewed.
 An Arab historian Al Sakundi once said about Seville, "Whoever has not gone to Seville has not witnessed a miracle."